 - Hazelcast as Spring Data cache

 I hope you enjoyed this blog and it was helpful.
-Here is another blog interesting blog on Enhancing throughput of Java apps performance by optimization of object deserialization and distributed query.
+Here is another interesting blog on Enhancing throughput of Java apps performance by optimization of object deserialization and distributed query.

 Thanks for reading, see you next time.